 Layering Ability and Ease of Movement

 We are also a little less psyched about this jacket's performance in these two categories.
 The cut is a bit tight in the shoulders, which is fine for a casual fleece but not the best if you intend to move in it a lot.
-We couldn't fit more than a thin baselayer underneath it, and it didn't feel comfortable under another layer, like a rain jacket.
+We couldn't fit more than a thin base layer underneath it, and it didn't feel comfortable under another layer, like a rain jacket.
 The material doesn't have that much stretch to it, and we didn't get great range of motion in the shoulders or arms.

 This jacket retails for $179, putting it on the higher end of the price spectrum.
 You would think that the purpose of a fleece jacket designed to look like wool would be to reduce the price a little (wool is notoriously expensive), but this is about what we'd pay for a wool sweater also.
-The Patagonia Re-Tool Snap-T Pullover is also a more casual option, and it retails for $120.
-If you need a plain outer layer that won't break the bank, there's always the REI Co-op Fleece, which costs only $50.

 We like the Arc'teryx Covert Cardigan a lot.
 It's not the most technical fleece that we tested, and it didn't win any awards as such, but it's still a great jacket.
-It's stylish and warm, and we like the different look that the knitted material gives it.
+It's stylish and warm, and we like the different looks that the knitted material gives it.
 Like most Arc'teryx pieces, it's a little expensive, but the quality of construction does help justify the price a little.
 Pick this one up if you already have a closet full of technical fleeces and want something for more casual wear.